rabii1/AngularRestHelloWorld/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

-## Development server
+## Install

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install`

+the Run 'ng serv -o' to run the srever

 ## Code scaffolding